-Welcome to Taxi-Photo
+Taxi-Photo

 The plan is to have very little text here, and a lot of pictures.
 Pictures of cabs and the cab business.
 Pictures that show a cab driver's view of the world.
 Pictures that show those of us in the industry how we are seen by others.
-Feel free to rate the pictures as good or bad, and check back often for new additions.
+Feel free to send your photos to Charles.
+I'm looking to showcase good photographs and other images that tell a story or that reveal some truth about our work.

 Driver Laurie Graham sends this photo of a sunny moment with passenger Cheryl Damico at Fort Point.
 The Golden Gate Bridge is in the background, along with Laurie's rear-loading ramp taxi.